-Clean air in cities, shipping, agriculture and industry production is a matter of global health.
+Clean air in cities, shipping, agriculture, and industry production is a matter of global health.
 Consequently, this white paper highlights some of the best practice examples of Danish clean air solutions, which can be implemented in different sectors to reduce ambient air pollution.

 Technological innovation is key in battling air pollution and at the same time maintaining economic growth.
 Here, industries play a crucial role in terms of innovating and developing new efficient solutions that can reduce air pollution.
-Solutions that often need to be incentivised through taxes, regulation and other initiatives as a driver for the market.
+Solutions that often need to be incentivised through taxes, regulation, and other initiatives as a driver for the market.

-For many years, Denmark has been focused on developing clean air technologies and solutions to those sectors that represent a significant source of air pollution, including shipping, industrial production, agriculture, transportation, heating and power generation.
+For many years, Denmark has been focused on developing clean air technologies and solutions to those sectors that represent a significant source of air pollution, including shipping, industrial production, agriculture, transportation, heating, and power generation.

 Coupled with strict environmental legislation and air quality monitoring, this sector-focus has helped to significantly reduce ambient air pollution in Denmark’s urban and rural areas.